 Some of these suggestions fall under the heading of preventative maintenance.
 Taking time to fix small things now means it’s less likely to need a big repair down the road.
 Putting your maintenance staff on a regular rotation of small repairs lets them catch problems before they become disasters.
 Fixing a fuse now is just a buck or two.
 If that fuse causes a short which damages your electrical grid that might require an electrician to come out on a weekend and keep your tenants without power for a few hours.
 Keeping costs low means being proactive and keeping an eye on the small details.

 Rental property improvements can seem like an endless drain on your money and time.
 Small improvements can make a big difference, not just to new tenants but to current ones as well.
 New window treatments can make rooms look like they’ve just been repainted without going anywhere near a brush.
 Replacing fixtures in the kitchen and bathroom bring the feel of a fresh renovation without the headaches.
 A pleasant scented candle can make any apartment feel like home.
 Keeping your grounds clean, updating to eco-friendly bulbs and a new front door make excellent impressions with potential renters.
 All of these small steps can be taken in the name of preventative maintenance.
 The small things add up and hopefully, if you take the time to do the math, you’ll reap some big profits in the end.

 Image “Gordon’s Lawn Care” courtesy of Flickr user Neal Scroggins;

-Image “For Rent” courtesy of Flickr user David Amsler liscensed under CC by 2.0.
+Image “For Rent” courtesy of Flickr user David Amsler licensed under CC by 2.0.

-Featured image courtesy of Flickr user Moyan Brenn liscensed under CC by 2.0.
+Featured image courtesy of Flickr user Moyan Brenn licensed under CC by 2.0.